mgdelacroix/campaigner/README.md

-  filter      Interactively filters the current ticket list help        Help about any command init        Creates a new campaign in the current directory standalone  Standalone fire-and-forget commands token       Subcommands related to tokens
+  filter      Interactively filters the current ticket list help        Help about any command init        Creates a new campaign in the current directory publish     Publishes the campaign tickets in different providers standalone  Standalone fire-and-forget commands sync        Synchronizes the status of the tickets with remote providers token       Subcommands related to tokens

 Flags: